-- 4. Type d and press Return when you are done specifying the nodes. - 5.
-Type the number for the type of shared storage you want to configure.
+4. Type d when you are done specifying the nodes.

+5. Type the number for the type of shared storage you want to configure.

-If you are not sure whether to use a shared file system or shared device, type ? and press Return for information about the storage options.
+If you are not sure whether to use a shared file system or shared device, type ? for information about the storage options.